| | |

 How to Make Maple-Glazed Chicken Breasts with Mustard Jus

-Preheat the oven to 450 degrees.
-Put leftover garlic bread into a food processor and pulse until they are bread crumbs.
-Heat a large skillet over medium heat and coat with cooking spray.
-Add the bread crumbs and cook over moderate heat until golden.
-Season with sea salt and freshly cracked pepper, to taste.
+Cook the breadcrumbs by heating the butter in a large ovenproof skillet over medium heat.
+Add the bread crumbs and cook over moderate heat until golden, stirring often.
+Season with sea salt, freshly cracked pepper, and garlic powder, to taste.
 Transfer to a plate and let cool.
 Wipe out the skillet.

 Maple-Glazed Chicken Breasts with Mustard Jus